Solution Focused Approach to Working with Aspergers Syndrome

 Kevin developed and headed an inclusion unit in a Manchester school serving the most socio-economically disadvantaged ward in England.
 Kevin works across UK and Ireland as practitioner and trainer with schools and SEN teams for better outcomes for staff and pupils.
 Kevin has also managed an Autism unit attached to a primary school and co-ordinated support for students with ASDs at Nottingham Trent University

 Sean Foley, Author of Does My AS Look Big In This joined the team in 2012.
 We have been aware of Sean’s work for many years and are delighted that he agreed to join us.
-Having been diagnosed with Aspergers at aged 13, Sean, now 27, provides workshops and training for parents and professionals on Aspergers and how we can best support those living with Aspergers.
+Having been diagnosed with Aspergers at aged 13, Sean, now an adult, provides workshops and training for parents and professionals on Aspergers and how we can best support those living with Aspergers.

 Irish Television company RTE featured Sean in their programme “Living with Autism” in 2011.
 Sean works across the UK and Ireland and his unique presentations are always a joy to attend.
 Read Sean’s blog for a taster on how we can best help young people with Aspergers cope and thrive within schools